COUNSELLING & PSYCHOTHERAPY IN

 Individual, couples and family therapy

 (MA, PGDIP COUNS.)

-I am a BACP registered counsellor/psychotherapist experienced in working with adults, young people, couples and families in the UK and internationally.
+I am a BACP registered counsellor/psychotherapist experienced in working with adults, couples and families in the UK and internationally.
 I have an MA in Counselling and a Post Graduate Diploma in Person-Centred Counselling Skills, both from the University of East Anglia.
-I am also trained in couples therapy, family therapy and play therapy.
+I am also a qualified relationship therapist.